Codasip/SweRV-Support-Package-free/README.md

 #### seh1.pdf

 This document is a modified version of original SweRV EH1 Core TM documentation from release 1.5.
 It contains base description of SEH1 directory tree with quick-start examples how to configure SweRV EH1 and how to run simple "Hello world" using Verilator simulator.

 #### seh1_RISC-V_SweRV_EH1_PRM.pdf

 This document is a comprehensive Programmer's Reference Manual prepared by Western Digital.
 It contains SweRV EH1 core overview, memory maps, register description, power management debug control, ICache control, Interrupts etc.

 #### seh1_SweRV_CoreMark_Benchmarking.pdf

 This document by Western Digital contains description and setup that can be used to run benchmarks for SweRV EH1 core.

 #### swervolf.pdf

 This document is modified version of original SweRVolf documentation from release 0.6.
 It describes SweRVolf SoC structure, memory map and used peripherals as well as step by step example how to run simulation in `verilator` and how to run Zephyr sw application on Digilent Nexys A7 (or Nexys 4 DDR) FPGA boards.

 #### swervolf-demo-leds-uart.pdf

 In this document a step-by-step description is provided how to run simple application program written in C on SweRVolf.
 This example project can either be compiled in command-line or in Eclipse IDE, shipped with SSP.

 #### swervolf-demo-freertos.pdf

 Similarly to the previous document, this PDF contains description of another software demo that shows how to run FreeRTOS-based appliations on SweRVolf.
 Step-by-step instructions for compilation and use are also included.

 #### openocd.pdf

-This document provides deeper introduction to OpenOCD for advanced users. suitable version of OpenOCD with an up-to-date RISC-V support is shipped with SSP.
+This document provides deeper introduction to OpenOCD for advanced users.
+A suitable version of OpenOCD with an up-to-date RISC-V support is shipped with SSP.

 #### eclipse-mcu-ide.pdf

 This document describes Eclipse CDT IDE (C/C++ Development Tooling) as well as a custom Codasip add-on (Codasip SweRV plugin) shipped with SSP.
 Via the Codasip SweRV plugin, users can comfortably create new C projects in Eclipse IDE, configured directly for SweRV EH1 or SweRVolf.

 ####  whisper-iss.pdf

 This document describes how to configure and use Whisper instruction set simulator (ISS) developed by Western Digital.
 Whisper ISS is typically used as a golden reference for verification of SweRV EH1.
 This document also shows how to run a simple example in Whisper ISS in a standalone mode.

 #### infra-tools-doc_cpm_user_guide.pdf

 This document describes Codasip Package Manager (cpm) commands and also the directory tree of SSP.
 It is intended for SSP users and administrators who will do the SSP installation and maintenance.

 #### infra-tools-doc_mgen.pdf

 This document describes modulefile generator utility, which is used by cpm init to generate user specific environment modulefiles.
 The concept of environment modules is presented in this document, along with details how to configure them and how to adjust your working environment in the shell.
 This document is intended for SSP users and administrators who will do the SSP installation and maintenance.

 #### infra-tools-doc_cpm_developer_guide.pdf

 This document contains comprehensive description of Codasip package manager (cpm) administration files.
 It is intended for those who are going to develop their own packages which can then be integrated into SSP.

 ## Frequently asked questions